BO THE ELEPHANT CELEBRATES 36th BIRTHDAY

 Bo is healthy, content, and living his best life.

 To learn more about Bo and Elephant Refuge North America, visit

-About Elephant Refuge North America (ERNA): The Refuge is a project of Elephant Aid International.
-Its 850 acres of lush pastures, forests, creeks and spring-fed lakes provide a natural environment in which captive-held elephants can retire and thrive.
+About Elephant Refuge North America (ERNA): The Refuge is a project of Elephant Aid International (EAI).
+Its 850 acres of lush pastures, forests, creeks, and spring-fed lakes provide a natural environment in which captive-held elephants can retire and thrive.

 About Elephant Aid International (EAI): Carol Buckley founded EAI, a 501(c)(3) nonprofit organization, in 2010 to improve the lives of captive elephants worldwide.
 EAI enlists scientists, veterinarians, mahouts (elephant handlers) and owners in improving elephant welfare.
 EAI also provides education and hands-on assistance to improve elephants’ care, training, and handling.
 To learn more about Elephant Refuge North America, visit ElephantAidInternational.org.